 Self-esteem is defined as a feeling of being happy with your character and your abilities.
 It is the force behind most success and failure, the force behind peak performance, successful achievement, living your dream and living your world!
 Over my many years of teaching, I realized that kids who have high self-esteem generally produce good results.

-Therefore, I have come up with 5 extremely powerful ways which parents can use to boost their child’s self-esteem massively.
+Therefore, I have come up with 5 extremely powerful ways that parents can use to boost their child’s self-esteem massively.

 1) Delegate Tasks to Make them feel Important and Useful